 All are welcome to join us in our annual Veterans’ Ride for The Homeless.
 Proceeds will be donated to Grace House, Itasca County’s one and only homeless shelter.
 All riders are welcome to join, regardless of veteran status.

-The Veterans’ Ride for The Homeless will take place on Sunday, July 31st at 11:00 am.
+The Veterans’ Ride for The Homeless will take place on Sunday, July 29th at 11:00 am.
 We will be gathering at the Vets Club in Deer River, MN and the ride will start at Noon.
 The ride will end at Triple L Bar in Bovey, MN.
 Stick around after for lunch and an opportunity to enjoy conversation with new friends.
-The cost of entry is just $20.00 per rider.
+The cost of entry is just $20.00 per bike.

 The Veterans’ Ride for The Homeless is proudly sponsored in part by: